Marta Serrano: Biography

 8:53.97 in Valencia in February 2025.

 In May 2025, she ran a new personal best for the 3000 metres steeplechase of 9:25.74 at the World Athletics Continental Tour Gold meeting in Bydgoszcz.
 She competed for Spain at the 2025 European Athletics Team Championships First Division in Madrid on 29 June 2025, finishing in fourth place.
 She finished 0.25 seconds behind Ilona Mononen to win the silver medal in the 3000 metres steeplechase at the 2025 European Athletics U23 Championships in Bergen, Norway.
 She won the 3000 metres steeplechase at the Spanish Athletics Championships in August 2025.

 She was selected for the Spanish team for the 2025 World Athletics Championships in Tokyo, Japan where she ran a personal best 9:21.00 but did not qualify for the final of the 3000 metres steeplechase.
 She had a top-ten finish at the Cross Internacional de Itálica in Spain, in November 2025, a World Athletics Cross Country Tour Gold race.
+Competing in the under-23 category at the 2025 European Cross Country Championships in Portugal, Serrano won the bronze medal with Spain in the team event, placing sixth individually.
+Serrano won the bronze medal in the short course race at the World University Cross Country Championships in March 2026, also winning the silver medal in the team competition alongside María Forero.
+In August, she competed at the 2026 European Athletics Championships in Birmingham, England, in the 3000 metres steeplechase, placing twelfth overall.